-Bottling, bagging pouching or boxing may not be required in all situations so bulk storage and distribution would need to included in any integrated system.
+Bottling, bagging pouching or boxing may not be required in all situations so bulk storage and distribution would need to include in any integrated system.

-It is likely that local non specialist transportation and material handling equipment will be available for use, basic flat bed trucks and forklifts can greatly assist distribution and utilising local labour also has many benefits.
+It is likely that local non-specialist transportation and material handling equipment will be available for use, basic flatbed trucks and forklifts can greatly assist the distribution and utilising local labour also has many benefits.
 Space efficient solutions include flexible bladders and tanks.

-Butyl Products supply many military and civilian organisations with flexible tanks and storage bladders and there are hundred of similar manufacturers.
+Butyl Products supply many military and civilian organisations with flexible tanks and storage bladders and there are hundreds of similar manufacturers.

 ISO container tanks can be quickly deployed and redeployed using DROPS or EPLS type vehicles although empty, they are very space inefficient.